M4 carbine: Next Generation Squad Weapon

 After the failure of the Individual Carbine program, the Next Generation Squad Weapon (NGSW) was started in 2017.
 The program aimed to replace the M4 Carbine and the M249 SAW with weapons that would compensate for their perceived deficiencies when fighting at longer ranges, as well as addressing concerns about the effectiveness of traditional 5.56×45mm ammunition against troops wearing body armor in a future peer or near-peer conflict.
-In order to achieve these goals, all weapon submissions were to be chambered in a new 6.8x51 mm caliber.
+In order to achieve these goals, all weapon submissions were to be chambered in a new 6.8x51mm caliber.
 SIG Sauer, Textron Systems, FN Herstal, True Velocity (previously Lonestar Future Weapons and General Dynamics), and PCP Tactical took part in the program.
 Textron submitted a cased-telescoped (CT) ammunition-firing rifle for the program; FN Herstal submitted their HAMR IAR re-chambered in 6.8mm caliber; PCP Tactical submitted a modified Desert Tech MDRx; SIG Sauer submitted a redesigned MCX variant known as the MCX-SPEAR.
 In early 2022, the program concluded, with SIG Sauer being declared the winner.
 Their rifle entry was designated the XM5 (later changed to XM7 to avoid confusion with the Colt M5), and the XM250 Squad Automatic Weapon.
 Operational testing and fielding were scheduled for 2024.